charlielobster/CUDA_NekRS/README.md

 0) Flash a hard drive with Ubuntu, then boot into it

    a) Find an erasable hard drive

-   b) Create a USB drive containing an etched, bootable Ubuntu iso
+   b) Transfer a bootable USB drive's Ubuntu image to the drive

        i) On your Windows instance, download the Ubuntu 24.04.3 iso file ii) Use Balena Etcher to write the iso to the USB drive